turna1/SEG3125/README.md

 ## About the Course

 SEG3125 focuses on the principles of designing and evaluating user interfaces for software systems.
 The course emphasizes usability, accessibility, and user-centric design practices.
-Students will learn to create intuitive, responsive, and intutive user interfaces using mockups, prototypes.
+Students will learn to create user-centered, responsive, and intutive user interfaces using mockups, and prototypes iteratively.

 ## Repository Contents
 This repository contains: